 Systems will be provided with recorded SPHERE formatted waveform files and a UEM file specifying the speech files and regions within them to be processed.
-Each meeting speech test waveform will be provided in single-channel files, one per meeting excerpt and microphone.
+The waveforms will be in either single channel files for the head microphones, lapel microphones and the table microphones.
+Sensors like microphone arrays will be delivered in multi-channel, interleaved audio files.

-Unlike the RT-03S evaluation, all of the distributed material (entire meeting recordings) may be used for automatic adaptation purposes.
+All of the distributed material (entire meeting recordings) may be used for automatic adaptation purposes.
 Therefore, material outside of the times specified in the UEM test index file may be used for automatic adaptation.
+However, recognition performance on this material will not be evaluated.